LibertyQuinzel/RESEARCH_LAB_MANAGEMENT_SYSTEM/README.md

 ## Screenshots

 The repository includes a `screenshots/` folder with UI captures.
-Embed images by referencing the relative paths below.

 - Main UI / List view: